-Robert De Niro Injured on Set of Leonardo DiCaprio Film Killers of the Flower Moon - E!
+Robert De Niro Injured Amid Production of Leonardo DiCaprio Movie Killers of the Flower Moon - E!
 Online

-Robert De Niro is recovering after suffering an injury on the set of the Leonardo DiCaprio movie Killers of the Flower Moon.
+Robert De Niro is recovering after suffering an injury while on location for the Leonardo DiCaprio movie Killers of the Flower Moon.

 A rep for The Irishman actor tells E!
-News De Niro suffered "a mild leg injury" while filming the Apple+ thriller.
+News De Niro suffered "a mild leg injury" amid ongoing production of the Apple+ thriller.
 No further details were offered about his current status.

 Production for the Martin Scorsese film began in late April, with the cast relocating to Osage County in Oklahoma for the Western.
 According to IndieWire, Scorsese released a statement announcing the April 19th start date, sharing, "To be able to tell this story on the land where these events took place is incredibly important and critical to allowing us to portray an accurate depiction of the time and people."